lassekongo83/adw-gtk3/README.md

 </div>

 ### Repositories
-On some distributions you can install the theme with the package manager.
+On some distributions you can install the theme with the package manager, or install [all accent colors](https://aur.archlinux.org/packages/adw-gtk-color-git) with aur.

 <div align="center">